US-Iran ceasefire: Trump-Iran play blame game, posture over Strait of Hormuz after talks fall through

 AFP

 US Vice President JD Vance said marathon talks with Iran in Pakistan ended without a deal, as Tehran refused to commit to abandoning a nuclear weapon.
 Discussions covered Iran’s nuclear programme and the Strait of Hormuz, according to Iran’s foreign ministry.
-US President Donald Trump said the outcome “makes no difference”, while Iran described talks as “intensive” and urged the US to avoid “excessive demands and unlawful requests.”
+Donald Trump said the outcome “makes no difference”, while Iran described talks as “intensive” and urged the US to avoid “excessive demands and unlawful requests.”
 Follow our live coverage for the latest developments in the region.

 Highlights